sahargavriely/nooneissafe/README.md

     2.1.
 Create a file with the name of `smtp_config.jon` at the root directory.

     2.2.
-Write a JSON object to the file you just created with the following:
+Write a JSON object to the file you have just created with the following:

         {
           "message": "email text content",